Installing and Upgrading N1MM Logger+

 Moving Data from an N1MM Logger Classic Installation to N1MM Logger+

-As mentioned above, N1MM Logger+ stores all user-created data, including databases, Function key message files, .wav files, Call History files, and User Defined Contest files in the N1MM Logger+ Documents folder.
+As mentioned above, N1MM Logger+ stores all user-created data, including databases, Function key message files, .wav files, Call History files, and User Defined Contest files in the N1MM Logger+ user files folder.
 You will need to copy each type of file to the appropriate folder from wherever you were storing them in N1MM Logger Classic.

 Since N1MM Logger+ uses an entirely different database scheme, there is an option on the File menu in the Entry window to import and convert databases for use with N1MM Logger+.
 Click on Convert N1MM database to N1MM Logger+, select your old database, and a converted version will be placed in the right folder, ready for use.
 This only applies to databases, though – configuration information that was stored in N1MM Logger.ini cannot be converted automatically.
 You will have to configure these items using the N1MM Logger+ Configurer.
 Some other supporting files, such as function key message (.mc) files, User Defined Contest (.udc) files, Call History files, etc. will work directly; you can simply copy them from our N1MM Logger Classic program folder and copy them into the appropriate subfolder in the N1MM Logger+ user files area.